 George C. Petrocheilos

 George Petrocheilos is a Partner at Camden Partners and joined the firm in 2015.
 He focuses on seed-stage investments in biomedical and digital technologies (medical devices, diagnostics, robotics, cyber security).
-George also heads business development at Camden.

 Prior to joining Camden, George was coordinating national business development efforts for Towne Park, a Camden Partners former portfolio company, which is one of the world’s largest parking companies.
 He was working directly with Towne Park’s Founder, Chairman & CEO, and today he still serves as an Adviser to the Chairman.
 George was also a portfolio analyst for Global Domain Partners, a managed futures hedge fund, focusing on asset allocation research & strategy.

 He serves on the Board of Directors of the family-owned PETKA S.A., an Athens-based construction & development company specializing in heavy construction projects around Southeast Europe.
 He is also a Trustee of PETKA S.A.’s Family Office.
 George serves on the Board of Advisors of several start-up companies, including Videoo, Inc., FitMango (formerly ShapeU) and Snag-A-Slip, Inc. – a Towne Park spin out.